redis/redis-om-node/README.md

 albums = await repository.search.where('title').matchExact('beautiful stories').returnAll()
 ```

-Redis ŌM also exposes word prefix searches from RediSearch.
+Redis OM also exposes word prefix searches from RediSearch.
 If you are looking for a word that starts with a particular value, just tack a `*` on the end and it'll match accordingly:

 ```javascript
 // finds all albums where the title contains a word that starts with 'right'